Many of the 21 cast members for Autopsy Of The Dead have never been interviewed regarding their involvement in the film. The Autopsy cast includes:

 Dick Heckard (Posse member "The Black Hat")

 Charles Odato (Props)

-Herbert Summer (Zombie who was shot at the gas pump by Duane Jones)
+Herbert Summer (Ghoul who was shot at the gas pump by Duane Jones)

 Norma Jean and Ken Gass (family who owned the farm house)